SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 Quick Buy is CMS-driven and uses the following components:

-- `OpfQuickBuyButtonsComponent` — renders wallet payment buttons (Google Pay, Apple Pay) on the cart page and the product detail page.
+- `OpfQuickBuyButtonsComponent`, which renders wallet payment buttons (such as Google Pay and Apple Pay) on the cart page and the product detail page.
-- `OpfCtaQuickBuyButtons` — renders CTA-based Quick Buy buttons (for example, PayPal) if you are using CTA Quick Buy.
+- `OpfCtaQuickBuyButtons`, which renders CTA-based Quick Buy buttons (for example, PayPal) if you are using CTA Quick Buy.

 If you are using the [Spartacus Sample Data Extension](link), the Quick Buy components are already enabled.
-However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS components manually through ImpEx.
+However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS components manually through ImpEx, as described in the following section.

 ### Adding CMS Components Manually